griffithlab/civicpy/docs/civic.rst

    .. attribute:: clinical_trials

-      A list of `Clinical Trial`_ IDs described in the source.
+      A list of :class:`ClinicalTrial` objects of `Clinical Trials`_ described in the source.

    .. attribute:: full_journal_title